 Trauma responses are normal responses - Challenging the silence around CSA

 In the second podcast episode in this series of Survivor Conversations, Viv and Emma talk about some of the common challenges faced by survivors of CSA.
 Together they chat about trauma responses, trauma and memory.
 Survivor Conversations is a podcast for hopeful, honest and purposeful conversations about surviving Childhood Sexual Abuse hosted by us.
 We intend to use the podcast to continue campaigning for voice, visibility and community for survivors, and each episode will feature survivor artists and activists discussing issues that matter to us including creativity, social justice and change.
-You can find the second episode above, by following this link, or on other sites like: Spotify, Breaker, Pocket Casts etc. Find out more about Restless and the launch of new digital artwork She walks... here.
-She walks… has been developed with some incredible collaborators.
-We used a poem I had written as our starting point - Rapper JPDL and I co-wrote the lyrics which are spoken, sung (more on that here) and rapped.
-Experimental composer Quinta (part of Collectress) wrote the music.
-Award winning animator, Lou Sumray created hand drawn charcoal images - incredibly she uses 24 drawings per second.
+You can find the second episode above, by following this link, or on other sites like: Spotify, Breaker, Pocket Casts etc. Find out more about Restless and the launch of new digital artwork She walks... here. |

 welcome to my blogI'll be posting my personal reflections on creating work as an artist and survivor of childhood sexual abuse, my work with the wider sector and interesting developments in arts and mental health.
 Categories